amitu/martd/README.md

 The emphasis is on supporting all possible clients/browsers.

 Clients wait on data on "channels".
 Channels have data retention, and client related attributes.
-Channels are created on from server side, IP whitelisting, or shared cookie.
+Channels are created from server side, IP whitelisting, or shared cookie.
 Channels can be pushed into by server or a client with proper key (one of the attributes of channel).

-This library is meant for modest amount of data push from server to browser/client, it may not be the best choise for data heavey game like situations.
+This library is meant for modest amount of data push from server to browser/client, it may not be the best choise for data heavy - game - like situations.

 A demo will be available at http://martd.amitu.com